berhaime9/empolyeeMangement/README.md

 ### STEP 1

-run this comment to install node modules for backend:
+Run this comment to install node modules for backend.

 ```
 npm i